-I reviewed Blue Bidet’s squeeze bottle version (BB-20) recently.
+I recently reviewed Blue Bidet’s squeeze bottle version (BB-20).
 This time around the BB-30 battery-powered unit is on deck.
 And what a hitter!
 First off, it easily passes the most primary test of any portable bidet; it doesn’t leak when you tip it over.
 True enough, like any of them, you need to put it together correctly.
 Fortunately, that’s especially easy in this case because the wand / power-base half is integrated seamlessly with the “water tank”.

 All you do to begin is open the fill spout and pull the tank downward until it’s maximally extended.
 You could do this without opening the plug, but vacuum pressure makes it a lot harder.